erlang/otp/HOWTO/SBOM.md

   }
   ```

-- first level branches from `root` represent Erlang/OTP applications, the runtime system (`erts`), and
+- First level branches from `root` represent Erlang/OTP applications, the runtime system (`erts`), and
   some vendor build scripts (`SPDXRef-otp-make-install-sh`).
 As an example, we show below the `erts` package.

   ```json